The 20 Best Richter Syndrome Doctors in Japan

 Nagoya, JP

-Kengo Kawase practices in Nagoya, Japan.
+Kengo Kawase practices practicing medicine in Nagoya, Japan.
 Mr. Kawase is rated as an Experienced expert by MediFind in the treatment of Richter Syndrome.
-His top areas of expertise are Kidney Stones, Hydronephrosis, Richter Syndrome, Lithotripsy, and Ureteral Reconstruction.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Kidney Stones, Hydronephrosis, Richter Syndrome, Lithotripsy, and Ureteral Reconstruction.

 Experienced in Richter Syndrome